All Episodes

 There you go.

-Uh, but you know, the media, you know, all they want to do is bludgeon Trump.
+But, you know, the media, you know, all they want to do is bludgeon Trump.

 Biden couldn't do what Trump has done here in a million years.

-Um, but I will say this because I love you, my audience.
+But I will say this because I love you, my audience.

-I will, because I wouldn't want to live with myself because I've seen what it does.
+I will, because I wouldn't want to live with myself, because I've seen what it does.

-Now, there's you know, we were all given crappy information, and that in and of itself needs to be investigated.
+And that in and of itself needs to be investigated.

 The Chinese lied to the world.